mehulagg/gitlab/doc/development/fe_guide/dependencies.md

 ### Community contributions updating dependencies

 It is okay to reject Community Contributions that solely bump dependencies.
-Simple dependency updates are better done automatically by the reasons provided above.
+Simple dependency updates are better done automatically for the reasons provided above.
-If a community contribution needs to be rebased or goes stale, the effort on our side and the contributors side is much likely not worth the benefits we gain.
+If a community contribution needs to be rebased, runs into conflicts, or goes stale, the effort required to instruct the contributor to correct it often outweighs the benefits.

 If a dependency update is accompanied with significant migration efforts, due to major version updates, a community contribution is acceptable.